Ab Initio Spatial Phase Retrieval via Intensity Triple Correlations: Phase Retrieval

 Suppose we have a $\phi(m) = (0,1,-3,-1,4,2,7)$ for $m=[0,6]$.
 We can calculate a matching $\Phi(m,n)$ to which we add a sign ambiguity.
 (We will render our $\Phi(m,n)$ matrix with $mn$-axes such that the origin is in the bottom left corner, i.e. so that $\Phi(1,1) = 5$).

-The upper right corner has no $m+n\leq6$ and the difference equation \ref{eq:PhiDef} is undefined.
+The upper right corner has no $m+n\leq6$ and here the difference equation \ref{eq:PhiDef} is undefined.

-Let us assume we have correctly estimated $\phi(1) = 1$.
+For purposes of this demonstration, let us assume we have correctly estimated $\phi(1) = 1$.
 Then, we can try to determine $\phi(2)$ via which gives the following options or

-Since this is a 1D example there is no other point $(m,n)$ such that we can deduce the correct value using $\Phi(m,n)$.
+Since this is a 1D example, there is no other point $(m,n)$ such that we can deduce the correct value using $\Phi(m,n)$.
 The same is true for the calculation of $\phi(3)$ since we only have the information $\Phi(1,2)=1$ available to us.
-For the purposes of this example, we will follow the branch we know to be correct with $\phi(2) = -3$ and $\phi(3) = -1$.
+In a 2D phase retrieval we would have more values of $\Phi$ available to us to solve these pixels close to the origin, but for this 1D example, we will follow the branch we know to be correct with $\phi(2) = -3$ and $\phi(3) = -1$.